RunestoneInteractive/thinkcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    print(wait_time)

 So far so good.
 Now let's take the next step.
 We need to figure out what the time will be after waiting ``wait_time`` number of hours.
-A good first approximation to that is to simply add ``wait_time`` to ``current_time`` and print out the result.
+A reasonable solution is to simply add ``wait_time`` to ``current_time`` and print out the result.
 So lets try that.

 .. activecode:: db_ex3_2